-One (1) hour of open meetings and open records training at least once every four (4) years
+One (1) hour of open meetings and open records training at least once every four (4) years; and

-.

-Training topics for members with less than two (2) years of consecutive service shall include three (3) hours of finance and one (1) hour of Superintendent evaluation within the first two (2) years of service.
+Two (2) hours of finance training at least once every two (2) years.

+The Kentucky Board of Education shall identify the criteria for fulfilling the above requirements.
 If a Board member obtains hours through any sources other than KSBA, they shall have local Board approval prior to participation in the training event, and they shall ensure that a copy of proof of attendance including a recitation of the time, date, location, and description of the training is sent by the training provider to KSBA within two (2) weeks of completion of the training.

 POWERS AND DUTIES OF THE BOARD OF EDUCATION A01.83